Compiled by Graeme Cleak

 This service began as the 118A Bluff Road to Hampton via Ludstone St in 1947.
 The service apparently closed for a time in 1951 in a dispute over fare increases.
 The route was extended to Moorabbin in October 1952 and by then the operator M. C. Peeler who traded under the name of Hampton Red Bus.

-Peeler operated a varied fleet in the 50s and 60s including three ex MMTB Reos, Federal, Ford, Bedford, Moonbuses and a couple of ex- Melbourne Brighton Internationals.
-Of course Hampton Red was noted for Fodens, the first of which, Peeler bought from a Brisbane operator.
+Peeler operated a varied fleet in the 50s and 60s including three ex MMTB Reos, Federal, Ford, Bedford, Monobus and a couple of ex- Melbourne Brighton Internationals.
+Of course, Hampton Red was noted for Fodens, the first of which, Peeler bought new in 1951.

 The route was renumbered 638 in 1971 and was sold to Pilla in 1975.
 In 1976 Bono joined Pilla in a partnership.